dotnet/Scaffolding/.github/ISSUE_TEMPLATE/ask_a_question.md

 ---
 name: Ask a question
-about: Ask a question about dotnet-scaffold/dotnet-aspnet-codegenerator(Microsoft.VisualStudio.Web.Codegeneration) or dotnet-msidentity(Microsoft.DotNet.MsIdentity)
+about: Ask a question about dotnet-scaffold/dotnet-aspnet-codegenerator(Microsoft.VisualStudio.Web.Codegeneration) or dotnet-msidentity(Microsoft.DotNet.MSIdentity)
 labels: customer-reported
 ---